bcgov/entity/rfcs/rfc-manage-staff-role-and-account.md

 ### Summary
 keycloak Roles are used across the application to determine who can access the staff dashboard.
-We can create a new keycloak role for sbc-staff and in code we can use this group to give permission for required component/pages.
+We can create a new keycloak role for sbc-staff and in code, we can use this group to give permission for required components/pages.
-In this ways sbc-staff can do alteration for organization behalf of the user, and sbc-staff can use their GOVM account to create new SP/GP for Users
+In this way, sbc-staff can do alterations for the organization on behalf of the user, and sbc-staff can use their GOVM account to create new SP/GP for Users
 We can create a new GOVM account and add all staff into that GOVM account where our staff also can do the same like sbc-staffs

 ### Detailed design
 1. Have to create a new role in keycloak for sbc-staff and
 2. In code we have to check in all places where we need to give permission for the new role, like staffed
-3. In addition to account (where they are part), we can show staff dashboard in menu, where they can switch between staff dashboard and account
+3. In addition to account (where they are part), we can show the staff dashboard in the menu, where they can switch between staff dashboard and account
-4. When sbc-staff/staff access via staff dashboard, they can access all the accounts in our system (behalf of user)
+4. When sbc-staff/staff access via staff dashboard, they can access all the accounts in our system (behalf of the user)
-5. When sbc-staff/staff using their GOVM account then it will act as indidual account and they can do all the functionality (like creat organization / filing, etc..)
+5.  sbc-staff/staff can use their  GOVM account to create new organization/filing etc .. on behalf of clients and they can manage it.
+6. sbc-staff/staff  can use their  GOVM account  to access products like PPR/Name requests to help the clients
-4. As in existing we can have multiple staff groups to limit permission (search only/view/edit permissions)
+7. As in existing we can have multiple staff groups to limit permission (search only/view/edit permissions)

-This approch will have high dev impact on sbc-auth and pay-api, less dev impact on and all partner application (can directly check user role from keycloak tokens)
+This approach will have a high dev impact on sbc-auth and pay-api, less dev impact on and all partner applications (can directly check user role from keycloak tokens)

 ## 2) Bring all staff into one account and connect accounts using account deligation

 ### Summary
 Now, the staff is not a part of any accounts, and the staff's role is checking directly from keycloak.
 As a part of this solution, all users will be under at least one account and staff will be deligated to all accounts according to access permissions.
 Then we will handle granular permission for staff from sbc-auth like end-users.
 This
-The same will be applicable to sbc-staff also.
+The same will apply to sbc-staff also.
 Sbc-staff will delegate access to accounts which they want to work on behalf of the client

 it will be similar to the below RFC (instead of entity, the account will be deligated to another account) https://github.com/bcgov/entity/blob/master/rfcs/rfc-delegation-and-permissions.md